What Do Neuropsychologist or Clinical Neuropsychologist Do?

 - BrainTrain Captain’s Log

-What education or degrees do I need to become a Neuropsychologist or Clinical Neuropsychologist?
+What work experience do I need to become a Neuropsychologist or Clinical Neuropsychologist?

 Those thinking about becoming a Neuropsychologist or Clinical Neuropsychologist might also be interested in the following careers: